bsdevlin/fpga_snark_prover/README.md

 ## Folder structure

 ```
-fpga_snark_prover   -- Files directly related to this project.
+fpga_snark_prover/  -- Files directly related to this project.
 ip_cores/           -- RTL ip cores for general use in this project.
 submodules/         -- Git submodules that reference other repositories.**
 ```